-- 1. Define the service. - a.
-Sign on to the Policy Editor using the URL and credentials from Accessing the GUIs on page 19. - b.
-Go to Trust Framework and click Services. - c.
-From the + menu, select Add new Service. - d.
+- 1. Define the service. - 1.
+Sign on to the Policy Editor using the URL and credentials from Accessing the GUIs. - 2.
+Go to Trust Framework and click Services. - 3.
+From the + menu, select Add new Service. - 4.
 For the name, replace Untitled with Meme Game Games.

 The service name must match the endpoint name.
-To understand why, see For further consideration: The PingAuthorize API security gateway, part 2 on page 32.
+To understand why, see For further consideration: The PingAuthorize API security gateway, part 2.

-e.
-Verify that in the Parent field, no parent is selected.
+5. Verify that in the Parent field, no parent is selected.

-To remove a parent, click the trash can icon to the right of Parent field.
+To remove a parent, click the delete icon to the right of the Parent field.